Advice for Students and First-Time Attendees

 Revisit notes and organize them in a way that helps you reference them for later projects or professional development.

-Follow-up with a brief email or LinkedIn connection to everyone with whom you exchanged cards or had a more extensive conversation.
+Follow-up with a brief email or LinkedIn connection to everyone with whom you personally connected.
 Thank them for the opportunity to chat, mention anything memorable you learned from them, and/or provide anything you promised as a follow-up.

-Organize and submit travel-related receipts, if you get any reimbursements from your department.
+Organize and submit receipts, if you get any reimbursements from your organization.